A large deviation principle for empirical measures on Polish spaces: Application to singular Gibbs measures on manifolds

 The present article is inspired by part of the work of Dupuis, Laschos and Ramanan on large deviations for a sequence of point processes given by Gibbs measures associated to very general singular two-body interactions \cite{adupuis} but it differs from it in that we take a general sequence of interactions that includes, for instance, the interaction followed by the zeros of random polynomials as in \cite{zelditch}.
 We follow the philosophy of Dupuis and Ellis \cite{bdupuis} about the use of variational formulas to make plausible and sometimes easier to find a Laplace principle.
 This philosophy has already been used by Georgii in \cite{zgeorgii} to treat a system of random fields on $\mathbb Z^d$ with interacting energies that converges uniformly to some limit functional.

 We are interested in proving the Laplace principle and the large deviation principle for a very general sequence of energies in a not necessarily compact space.
 Part of our work has an overlap with the article of Berman \cite{berman2} and it was developed independently.
 As in \cite{berman2} the interest of this result is the generality of the sequence of energies: they do not need to be made of a two-body interaction potential but they may still be very singular.
-The proof given here is very simple compared to the ad hoc methods used in the usual proofs of the large deviation principles for Coulomb gases such as in \cite{zeitouni}, \cite{hiaiunitary}, \cite{hiaigaussian} \cite{chafai} and \cite{hardy}.
+The key argument of the proof is a well-understood application of Jensen's inequality together with a general Laplace principle that has as its main ingredient a subadditivity property of the entropy.
+It is very simple compared to the ad hoc methods used in the usual proofs of the large deviation principles for Coulomb gases such as in \cite{hiaiunitary}, \cite{hiaigaussian} \cite{chafai} and \cite{hardy}.